- This event has passed.

 (W)E-Democracy takes a look from different angles at promising (citizen) initiatives who employ digital tools to strengthen democracy.
-We invite Lina Dencik from Cardiff University to talk about citizen rights in a digitised society.
-We then discuss two successful online platforms: CitizenLab, introduced to us by founder Wietse Van Ransbeeck and DemocracyOS France, presented by its President Caroline Corbal.
-Next, Xabier E. Barandiaran and Arnau Monterde from Barcelona will share their experiences with open democracy on city level.
-Last but not least, Imade Annouri, Green Member of Flemish Parliament, and Dóra Björt Guðjónsdóttir, Chair of the Young Pirates in Iceland, will reflect on the possibilities of e-democracy for political parties.
+We invited Lina Dencik from Cardiff University to talk about citizen rights in a digitised society.
+We then discussed two successful online platforms: CitizenLab, introduced to us by founder Wietse Van Ransbeeck and DemocracyOS France, presented by its President Caroline Corbal.
+Next, Xabier E. Barandiaran and Arnau Monterde from Decidim Barcelona shared their experiences with open democracy on city level.
+Last but not least, Imade Annouri, Green Member of Flemish Parliament, and Dóra Björt Guðjónsdóttir, Chair of the Young Pirates in Iceland, reflected on the possibilities of e-democracy for political parties.

 13:00h: Introduction (Dirk Holemans, Coordinator of Oikos and Coordinator of the GEF transnational project Reclaim the Commons)

 13:40h: Citizen rights in a digital era (Lina Dencik)